algosup/2023-2024-project-3-virtual-processor-team-7/QA/testPlan.md

         - Tracks the performance of the testing activities.

       - **Program Manager**
-        - Reviewing and approving the test plan to ensure it aligns with the project's objectives.
+        - Reviews and approves the test plan to ensure alignment with the project's objectives.
         - Ensuring that the testing process adheres to established procedures and standards

-      - **QA's Members:**
+      - **QA Team Members:**

           - Ensures the test plan and deliverables are consistent with the project's design.
           - Provides the necessary testing environment.
-          - Adheres to procedures related to bug fixes programming.
+          - Adheres to procedures related to bug fixes and programming.

 ## 3. TEST STRATEGY
 ### 3.1 Test Objectives
-  - This test plan is focused on rigorously assessing the virtual processor and interpreter in our project, emphasizing functionality, reliability, and correctness.
-We aim to validate precise execution of assembly code, assess the reliability of the virtual processor under diverse scenarios, and ensure accurate results from the interpreter.
-Additionally, we prioritize educational value, providing a testing framework aligned with learning goals for students and developers exploring low-level programming concepts.
-Clear documentation and guides ensure accessibility for a broad audience.
-This testing approach aims not only to validate technical robustness but also to highlight the project's educational merits in the realm of low-level programming.
+  - This test plan is dedicated to thoroughly evaluating the virtual processor and interpreter in our project, with a strong emphasis on functionality, reliability, and correctness.
+Our objectives include validating the precise execution of assembly code,, assessing the reliability of the virtual processor across various scenarios, and ensuring accurate results from the interpreter. n addition to technical validation, we prioritize educational value, by aligning our testing framework with the learning goals for students and developers exploring low-level programming concepts.
+Clear documentation and guides are provided to ensure accessibility for a wide audience.
+Through this testing approach, we aim not only to validate technical robustness but also to underscore the project's educational significance in the realm of low-level programming.

 ### 3.2 Test Environment